victor-chevillotte/cloud-1/readme.md

 - Create a `terraform.tfvars` based on the `terraform-tfvars.model` file to provide variables
 - Create a `app/.env` file based on the `.env.sample` to provide environment variables to the docker-compose stack
 - Place valid SSL Certificates in the `terraform/ssl` folder
+- Run `terraform init` command to initialize terraform providers and plugins
+- Run `terraform plan` and `terraform apply` to deploy the infrastructure
+- Run `terraform destroy` to destroy the infrastructure
+- The EC2 SSH Key permissions must be changed to `400`